kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ##### Prerequisite testing updates

-Device Plugin and DRA are relatively new features and have a reasonable test coverage.
+The existing test coverage for Device Manager and DRA will be used as a baseline.
+New code introduced by this KEP will include thorough unit tests to maintain or improve coverage.

 ##### Unit tests

+Current coverage for the relevant packages (as of June 2025):
-- `k8s.io/kubernetes/pkg/kubelet/cm/devicemanager`: `5/31/2024` - `84.1`
+- `k8s.io/kubernetes/pkg/kubelet/cm/devicemanager`: `84.8%`
-- `k8s.io/kubernetes/pkg/kubelet/cm/dra`: `5/31/2024` - `59.2`
+- `k8s.io/kubernetes/pkg/kubelet/cm/dra`: `79.8%`
-- `k8s.io/kubernetes/pkg/kubelet/cm/dra/plugin`: `5/31/2024` - `34`
+- `k8s.io/kubernetes/pkg/kubelet/cm/dra/plugin`: `84.0%`
-- `k8s.io/kubernetes/pkg/kubelet/cm/dra/state`: `5/31/2024` - `98`
+- `k8s.io/kubernetes/pkg/kubelet/cm/dra/state`: `46.2%`

-  The following areas will have thorough unit test coverage:
+The new DRA health monitoring logic will have thorough unit test coverage, including:

--   `pkg/kubelet/cm/dra/healthinfo.go`:
+-   **Health Information Cache Logic:**
-    -   Cache initialization (new, load from checkpoint, file not found).
+    -   Cache initialization from scratch and from a checkpoint file.
-    -   `updateHealthInfo`:
-        -   Correct reconciliation of device lists.
+    -   State reconciliation of device health based on plugin reports.
-        -   `LastUpdated` timestamp updates.
+    -   Correct handling of `LastUpdated` timestamps.
-        -   Marking devices not in update as "Unknown" after `healthTimeout`.
+    -   Marking devices as "Unknown" after a timeout period.
-        -   Preserving health status within `healthTimeout`.
-        -   Correct identification of `changedDevices`.
-    -   `getHealthInfo`:
+    -   Correctly identifying which devices have changed health status.
-        -   Returning correct status for existing devices.
+    -   Accurate retrieval of health status for existing, timed-out, and non-existent devices.
-        -   Returning "Unknown" for timed-out devices.
-        -   Returning "Unknown" for non-existent devices/drivers.
-    -   `clearDriver`: Correct removal of driver data.
+    -   Proper cleanup of a driver's health data upon its deregistration.
+    -   Persistence logic for saving to and loading from the checkpoint file.
-    -   Persistence: `saveToCheckpoint` and `loadFromCheckpoint` logic.
+-   **Plugin Registration and gRPC Stream Handling:**
--   `pkg/kubelet/cm/dra/plugin/registration.go` (and related client logic in `plugin.go`):
-    -   Successful health stream start and goroutine launch.
+    -   Verification of successful health stream startup and background processing.
-    -   Handling of `Unimplemented` error from plugin for `WatchResources`.
+    -   Graceful handling of plugins that do not implement the health monitoring service (`Unimplemented` error).
-    -   Correct cancellation of health stream on plugin replacement or deregistration.
+    -   Correct cancellation of the health stream when a plugin is replaced or deregistered.
-    -   Error handling during stream initiation.
+    -   Error handling during stream initiation and message reception.
--   `pkg/kubelet/cm/dra/manager.go`:
-    -   `HandleWatchResourcesStream`:
+-   **DRA Manager Logic:**
-        -   Correctly processing messages from the stream.
+    -   Correct processing of health update messages from the gRPC stream.
-        -   Calling `healthInfoCache.updateHealthInfo`.
-        -   Finding affected Pod UIDs from `claimInfoCache` when health changes.
+    -   Accurate identification of Pods affected by a health change.
-        -   Sending Pod UIDs to the update channel.
-        -   Error handling, stream termination, and cache cleanup (`clearDriver`).
-    -   `UpdateAllocatedResourcesStatus`:
-        -   Correctly reading from `healthInfoCache`.
-        -   Formatting `v1.ResourceStatus` accurately.
-        -   Populating `PodStatus` for both container-level and pod-level DRA resources.
-    -   `GetWatcherHandler` and `Updates` channel logic.
+    -   Properly sending update notifications for affected Pods.
+    -   Correct population of the `AllocatedResourcesStatus` field in the Pod's status object.

 ##### Integration tests